GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

 Right, I think it's neutral.
-I mean booking a little bit and see on the current point what we can say is the servers supply chains looks like uncertain, right.
+I mean move-in a little bit and see on the current point what we can say is the servers supply chains looks like uncertain, right.
 So it will impact our move-in, our customer move-in this quarter or maybe a little bit next quarter.
 But what we can tell is in China, inside of China, the manufacturers recovered right now.
 So I think they are little bit positive for the Q2 as I mentioned just before.

-But for the demand side, I think everybody know this current situation will lead a lot of the internet SaaS payer, a lot of Internet payer, a lot of e-commerce payer, a lot of the application we are well educated to the interest of the market.
+But for the demand side, I think everybody know this current situation will lead a lot of the internet SaaS player, a lot of Internet player, a lot of e-commerce player, a lot of the application introduced to the market.
 So I think in the long, in the mid-term, long-term maybe it will drive more demand in the future.

 Operator